adamlindfors/My_Contacts/README.md

 # TDDD27_2020_MyContacts 📙

 MyContacts is a website for storing and managing your contacts.
-This project is a part of the course TDDD27 - Advanced Web Programming at Link�ping University.
+This project is a part of the course TDDD27 - Advanced Web Programming at [Linkoping University](https://liu.se/en).

 ### Functional specification